District museums

 Dotzheim Museum

-The Dotzheim Museum was opened in 1985 and has been continuously expanded ever since.
-Today it comprises 25 subject areas.
-The permanent exhibition focuses on the development of Dotzheim from the end of the 19th century to its incorporation in 1928.
-The museum presents three to four special exhibitions each year, which are regularly accompanied by booklets.
+The permanent exhibition of the Dotzheim Museum focuses on the development of Dotzheim from the end of the 19th century to its incorporation in 1928.
+The museum presents two special exhibitions every year.

 Visitor information

-Opening hours: Wednesdays from 5 to 7 p.m. and Sundays from 10 a.m. to 12 p.m.
-The Museum Dotzheim is closed during school vacations.
+Opening hours: Sundays from 10 am to 12 noon and every first Wednesday of the month from 5 pm to 7 pm, the Museum Dotzheim is closed during school vacations.

 Public transportation: Bus lines 45 and 47, bus stop "Dotzheim Mitte / Ludwig-Erhard-Straße".